bj-study/CAB432-Cloud-Computing/CAB432 - Cloud Computing.md

 - Any subsequent headers e.g. Content-Type
 - An empty line above the data block

-Each request follows the general structure of:
+Each response follows the general structure of:
 - Status line, HTTP version used + the status code and information
 - Additional HTTP headers such as the timestamp, type, data size...
 - The data block (with a blank line above it)